 Residual smoke consists of particles that are left in the lungs and slowly emitted into the air after someone smokes a cigar or cigarette.
 If employees smoke during their break-time residual smoke can become a possible contaminant in even the most sterile of cleanrooms.
 If smokers rinse their mouths, it should assist in diminishing this potential risk.
 The best solution, however, is to use facemasks which will prevent residual smoke, as well as other particles in exhaled breath, from entering the controlled clean room environment.

-As the cleanroom operatives usually cause contamination at some point.
 Employees who don’t understand why they need to follow certain procedures due to adequate training are more likely to overlook necessary protocols and eventually cause something to go wrong.
 Everyone should be adequately trained and encouraged to follow all procedures, as well as make suggestions to improve them where necessary.
 Everyone has to work together to keep standards high and it’s always an ongoing process.

 We hope this article has been helpful and informative.
 If you have a clean room that requires cleanroom testing, then please get in touch with us as soon as possible.
 We should be able to offer you an expedient solution for all your cleanroom testing and certification.
 We can also offer maintenance programmes to ensure your cleanroom is in compliance with the corresponding ISO standards– it’s why we place such emphasis on the process of ‘expert intervention’.